donaldzou/WGDashboard/README.md

 - Ubuntu or Debian based OS, other might work, but haven't test yet.
 Tested on the following OS:
   - [x] Ubuntu 18.04.1 LTS
-  - [ ] If you have tested on other OS and it works perfectly please provide it to me!
+  - [ ] If you have tested on other OS and it works perfectly please provide it to me in [#31](https://github.com/donaldzou/wireguard-dashboard/issues/31).
+Thank you!

 - ‼️ Make sure you have **Wireguard** and **Wireguard-Tools (`wg-quick`)** installed.‼️  <a href="https://www.wireguard.com/install/">How to install?</a>
 - Configuration files under **/etc/wireguard**